ndonolli/imaginathan-space-site/posts/the-curious-future-of-the-progressive-web-app.md

 That is quite an underwhelming answer.
 PWAs are just websites?
 The web apps we've been making all this time were *progressive?* The answer is *kind of.*

 [This is the most comprehensive article](https://medium.com/@amberleyjohanna/seriously-though-what-is-a-progressive-web-app-56130600a093) I could find regarding the history of the term "progressive web app" and how its definition shifted over time.
 If you have the time to read it, it's a wild ride.
 Getting to the bottom of it all is like a boxcar kids detective story.
-But for the lazy, I'll sum up the real main requirements for a PWA:
+But for the lazy, the main point is that for your site to be considered a PWA, it must:

+1. Be served over HTTPS

+2. Include a Web App Manifest

+3. Implement a service worker

+And that's all.
+Considering the complexity of modern production-scale web apps, most are two-thirds of the way there.
+The app manifest is nothing but a json file that declares some metadata about your app and maybe some icons.
+Heck, I took ten minutes out of my unprogressive life and turned *this* site into a PWA.
+No, really!
+You can install this "app" on your phone!

 The confusion regarding the PWA term is similar to that of the term HTML5.
 The [MDN docs](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) refer to HTML5 being both the latest version of the language as well as a collection of modern web technologies that are asynchronously adopted by major browsers.